ubffm/arcapi/gui3/README.rst

 .. image:: ./img/audit-query-result.png

-This will be labled as "matched title" with a verified conversion and as "top query result" with an unverified conversion.
+This will be labeled as "matched title" with a verified conversion and as "top query result" with an unverified conversion.

 Finally come the buttons for actual use in the audit.